makersacademy/bowling-challenge/planning.md

-Show results: individual rolls (number of pins) - \ for spare X for strike show cumulative scores per frame refactor the Frame displayResults to have 10th frame separately
+Show results: individual rolls (number of pins) - \ for spare X for strike show cumulative scores per frame refactor the Frame displayResults to have 10th frame separately Add a reload/restart/clear button!

 Not done:
-Display a end of game message at the end
+Display a end of game message at the end - special message for perfect/gutter game Hide the roll input form at the end

-Add a reload/restart/clear button!
+Nice to Have:
+Save the results to file??